 🔼Etymology of the name Clopas

-The name Clopas means Change or Exchange with an emphasis on traversal.
+The name Clopas means Traverse or Exchange with an emphasis on traversal.
 The name Joseph comes from the verb יסף (yasap), meaning to add, increase or do again.
 These two verbs are obviously quite akin in action and effect, and as "husband" of Mary, the societal mother of the Christ, the names Clopas and Joseph could be construed to describe the primary aspects of economy, namely travel and exchange.

-Note that the character of Abraham also serves as the arch-father of international trade, that the name Hebrew comes from a verb that means to cross over, and the name Arabia from a verb that means to traverse or criss-cross.
+Note that the character of Abraham also serves as the arch-father of international trade, that the name Hebrew comes from a verb that means to cross over, and that the name Arabia from a verb that means to traverse or criss-cross.
 Mary the Nazarene is in more than one way the counterpart of Mary the Magdalene, whose name comes from the noun מגדל (migdal), which means tower.
 Towers in the Bible are the symbol of precisely the opposite of being all over the place, namely of steadfastness and central government.